 Toward the late afternoon, it was time for the 91st Annual Saint Peter’s Sporting Events.
 Large crowds gathered at the beach to watch the Seine Boat Races and the Greasy Pole Contest, which is perhaps the most well-known and infamous of the two.
 Contestants try to walk across a pole suspended over the Gloucester Harbor that is covered with oils and fats to catch the flag at the end of it.
 They get three chances.
 It was an outrageous game because many contestants would slip off the pole and fall into the harbor.
 Some would even fall onto their bodies, back sides, and kneecaps onto the pole and then to the water.
 Luckily, there were no terrible injuries.
 It took a while for someone to win and by then, everyone, including myself, were jumping for joy.

 After the games, I watched the parade and the opening ceremony.
 It was then that I started to feel more in touch with my Italian roots.
 Several men were marching with a statue of Saint Peter and chanting, “Viva San Pietro.”
 They allowed the parade watchers to march with them, too.
 I joined in and it felt nice to march and chant with them.
 I was speaking the language of my ancestors.
-My ancestors probably worshipped Saint Peter too.
+They probably worshipped Saint Peter too.
 I liked hearing Gloucester’s Mayor Sefatia Romeo Theken’s speech during the opening ceremony because she spoke in both English and Italian, which kind of surprised me.
 I never heard Italian spoken at a public event before.
 She spoke it very well too.
 Italian is not a foreign language I hear much in the U.S. because most Italian-Americans speak English these days.
 Maybe I should learn the language to connect more with my heritage.

 Going to Saint Peter’s Fiesta was an unforgettable experience.
 It was fun eating the different foods, watching the sporting events, and taking part in the parade.
 It also inspired me to visit other Italian festival, such as the Feast of Saint Anthony in the North End.
 I cannot wait to go there next month!
 For more information on Gloucester’s annual Saint Peter’s Fiesta, click here.